Razorfang/MyGentoo/README.md

 This guide will be for x86_64 PCs (which Gentoo calls amd64, and is almost certainly what your computer's architecture is).
 More details can be found in the [Gentoo AMD64 Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) if you desire.

+***Disclaimer:*** I am not responsible for bricking your system.
+That's your fault for following the advice of some stranger on the internet.

 ## Getting Started

 If you're not already running Linux, you'll need to find a live image, which is where you'll be performing the installation from.
 This image needs burned onto a USB flash drive or a CD (I recommend the flash drive).
 You can do this directly from Windows 10, or you can use a tool like Balena Etcher if you prefer.